A home spice cabinet with shelves filled with jars of dried herbs and spices, potted plants on top, and some books and kitchen items nearby.

 Spiritual or contemplative elements are never imposed, but they are available for clients who feel drawn to that dimension of the work.

-Conditions and Patterns Commonly Supported
+Conditions and Patterns Supported

 This practice commonly supports people experiencing: